DISCOVER NEW HORIZONS

 Founded in 2012 by experienced CMOS image sensor designers and semiconductor physicists, Gpixel works in close cooperation with our customers and business partners to produce state-of-art CMOS image sensors for use all over the world.
 From our offices in Changchun, China (headquarters), Antwerp, Belgium (European design center) and Tokyo, Japan (Japanese design center) we are committed to delivering innovative and specialized high-end CMOS image sensor solutions for industrial, professional, medical, and scientific applications.

-GSENSE series are scientific CMOS chips with low noise, high dynamics, high sensitivity.
+GSENSE series are scientific CMOS chips with low noise, high dynamics, and high sensitivity.
 The peak quantum efficiency can reach 95% through advanced BSI processing.
-This series is developed for high-end scientific imaging applications in the fields of astronomy, life sciences, medical imaging, spectroscopy, fluorescence imaging, high-energy physics, and soft X-rays, etc. This series includes GSENSE2020BSI, GSENSE400BSI, GSENSE4040BSI and GSENSE6060BSI, GSENSE6060BSI and GSENSE1516BSI.
+This series is developed for high-end scientific imaging applications in the fields of astronomy, life sciences, medical imaging, spectroscopy, fluorescence imaging, high-energy physics, soft X-rays, etc. This series includes GSENSE2020BSI, GSENSE400BSI, GSENSE4040BSI and GSENSE6060BSI, GSENSE6060BSI and GSENSE1516BSI.
 For more information, please visit www.gpixel.com.

 Corona Borealis Observatory

 The highest private remote observatory in the world, Corona Borealis Observatory, located in the Ali region of Tibet, the roof of the world, at an altitude of 5,100 meters, was built with investment from founder Chen Tao and Ma Huateng from Tencent.
-Corona Borealis Observatory has several domes and 600-square-meter super panning roofs, as well as a unique environment for observations.
-The Observatory has made several independent discoveries or assisted domestic and international professional observatories in their discovery confirmation work, and collaborated on several papers.
+Corona Borealis Observatory has several domes and 600-square-meter superpanning roofs, as well as a unique environment for observations.
+The Observatory has made several independent discoveries assisted domestic and international professional observatories in their discovery confirmation work, and collaborated on several papers.
 The Observatory has been open to the public for airtime rental and space rental.

 Added functions related to BURST mode in SDK.
 Currently, cameras that support Burst function include QHY600, QHY411, QHY461, QHY268, QHY6060, QHY4040, QHY4040PRO, QHY2020, QHY42PRO, QHY183A